Veo raises $25M for AI-based cameras that record and analyze football and other team sports – TechCrunch

 Veo’s cameras are being used by professional soccer clubs in the Premier League, Spain’s La Liga, Italy’s Serie A and France’s Ligue 1, as well as several clubs in the MLS such as Inter Miami, Austin FC, Atlanta United and FC Cincinnati.
 Teisbæk noted that while this might never be for primary coverage, it’s there to supplement for training and also be used in the academies attached to those organizations.

-The plan longer term, he said, is not to build its own media empire with trove of content that it has amassed, but to be an enabler for creating that content for its customers, who can in turn use it as they wish.
+The plan longer term, he said, is not to build its own media empire with the trove of content that it has amassed, but to be an enabler for creating that content for its customers, who can in turn use it as they wish.
 It’s a “Shopify, not an Amazon,” said Teisbæk.

 “We are not building the next ESPN, but we are helping the clubs unlock these connections that are already in place by way of our technology,” he said.
-“We want to help help them capture and stream their matches and their play for the audience that is there today.”
+“We want to help them capture and stream their matches and their play for the audience that is there today.”

 That may be how he views the opportunity, but some investors are already eyeing up the bigger picture.

-Vasu Kulkarni, a partner at Courtside VC — a firm that has focused (as its name might imply) on backing a lot of different sports-related businesses, with The Athletic, Beam (acquired by Microsoft), and many others in its portfolio — said that he’d been looking to back a company like Veo, building a smart, tech-enabled way to record and parse sports in a more cost-effective way.
+Vasu Kulkarni, a partner at Courtside VC — a firm that has focused (as its name might imply) on backing a lot of different sports-related businesses, with The Athletic, Beam (acquired by Microsoft) and many others in its portfolio — said that he’d been looking to back a company like Veo, building a smart, tech-enabled way to record and parse sports in a more cost-effective way.

 “I spent close to four years trying to find a company trying to do that,” he said.

 “I’ve always been a believer in sports content captured at the long tail,” he said.
 Coincidentally, he himself started a company called Krossover in his dorm room to help somewhat with tracking and recording sports training.
-Krossover eventually was acquired by Hudl, which Veo sees as a competitor.
+Krossover eventually was acquired by Hudl, a competitor to Veo.

 “You’ll never have the NBA finals recorded on Veo, there is just too much at stake, but when you start to look at all the areas where there isn’t enough mass media value to hire people, to produce and livestream, you get to the point where computer vision and AI are going to be doing the filming to get rid of the cost.”

-He said that the economics are important here: the camera needs to be less than $1,000 (which it is) and produce something demonstrably better than “a parent with a Best Buy camcorder that was picked up for $100.”
+He said that the economics are important here: the camera needs to be less than $1,000 (which it is) and able to produce something demonstrably better than “a parent with a Best Buy camcorder that was picked up for $100.”

 Kulkarni thinks that longer term there could definitely be an opportunity to consider how to help clubs bring that content to a wider audience, especially using highlights and focusing on the best of the best in amateur games — which of course are the precursors to some of those players one day being world-famous elite athletes.
 (Think of how exciting it is to see the footage of Michael Jordan playing as a young student for some context here.)
 “AI will be able to pull out the best 10-15 plays and stitch them together for highlight reels,” he said, something that could feasibly find a market with sports fans wider than just the parents of the actual players.